gmc-code/PC-Python/docs/turtle/turtle_star_progressions.rst

                     .. code-block:: python

                         t.fd(120)
-                        t.lt(90)
-                        t.fd(50)
-                        t.lt(90)
+                        t.lt(144)
                         t.fd(120)
-                        t.lt(90)
-                        t.fd(50)
-                        t.lt(90)
+                        t.lt(144)
+                        t.fd(120)
+                        t.lt(144)
+                        t.fd(120)
+                        t.lt(144)
+                        t.fd(120)
+                        t.lt(144)

                 .. tab-item:: Q2

-                    From the 8 lines, list the simplest amount of code that is repeated to form a rectangle.
+                    From the 10 lines, list the simplest amount of code that is repeated.

                     .. code-block:: python

                         t.fd(120)
-                        t.lt(90)
-                        t.fd(50)
-                        t.lt(90)
+                        t.lt(144)

 ----

-Iteration: using a for-loop to draw a rectangle
+Iteration: using a for-loop to draw a star
 ------------------------------------------------

 | The code below uses iteration to reduce code duplication that was present when only sequencing was used.
-| The code below draws a rectangle of side length 120 and width 50 at coordinates (20, 30).
+| The code below draws a star of diagonal 120 at coordinates (20, 30).
-| Firstly, 2 sides are drawn, then this is repeated.
+| Firstly, 2 lines are drawn, then this is repeated.
 | The iterator used is "_".
 This is the standard choice in python when the iterator is not referenced in the for-loop block.

-.. admonition:: Code Completion: rectangle for loops
+.. admonition:: Code Completion: star for loops

     .. tab-set::

         .. tab-item:: Q

-            Complete the code to draw a rectangle of side length 120 and width 50 at (20, 30), by replacing the XXXs.
+            Complete the code to draw a star with diagonals of 120 at (20, 30), by replacing the XXXs.

             .. code-block:: python